Singapore Airlines KrisFlyer: Spontaneous Escapes for April 2026

 Economy Highlights

-If you’re looking to get the most out of your KrisFlyer balance, economy class redemptions are where this month’s Spontaneous Escapes truly shine—especially with the elevated 40% discount in play.
+If you’re looking to get the most out of your KrisFlyer balance, economy class redemptions are where this month's Spontaneous Escapes truly shine — especially on short-haul routes out of Singapore.

 There’s no registration required for this promotion, and you simply complete an award booking through the Singapore Airlines website as you normally would.
 Just sign in to your account, and make sure to select “Redeem miles” before you begin your search.